Standard Error 2: A Quick Guide

 \[\frac{\sigma}{\sqrt{n}} \sqrt{\frac{N-n}{N-1}}\]

-1. measure the spread of values of statistics about the expected value of that statistic
+1. It measures the spread of values of statistics about the expected value of that statistic.
+It helps us understand how well a sample represents the entire population.

 Standard Error